 This article will explain what a power of attorney is generally, as well as the advantages of having a durable power of attorney in place.

 Powers of attorney have several uses – for example, they can make it easier for others to make business decisions on your behalf or take care of your affairs while you’re out of the country.
 POAs are most commonly used, though, to give someone else (usually a family member) the authority to manage your affairs when you become elderly or ill and unable to manage them yourself.

 If you are considering between the different types of POAs, it may be helpful to speak with an estate planning attorney to figure out what type of power of attorney is best for your needs.

 Normally, powers of attorney expire once you become mentally incapacitated.
 Durable powers of attorney, sometimes called a general durable power of attorney, are different because they are drafted in a way that allows your agent to retain their authority regardless of your mental state.

-For example, this means that if you have a Durable POA and begin to experience dementia, your POA remains in effect even though your mental state has considerably changed.
+As an example, if you have a durable power of attorney and begin to experience dementia, your durable POA remains in effect even though your mental state has considerably changed.

 Let’s say you have a non-durable POA that allows your son or daughter to manage your bank accounts to make it easier for them to conduct transactions on your behalf.
 If you suddenly got in an accident that left you in a state of limited mental capacity, that power of attorney would no longer be valid because you are now incapacitated.

-But, if you had signed a Durable POA, your son or daughter’s authority over your bank accounts would stay the same because Durable POAs remain valid regardless of your mental state.
+But, if you had signed a durable power of attorney, your son or daughter’s authority over your bank accounts would stay the same because durable powers of attorney remain valid regardless of your mental state.